tombenke/kickoff/docs/documentation.md

 In the `test/src` folder you can find samples to each kind of converter.

+NOTE: The plugin type of converters currently work only in cases when you generating from local sources.

 ##  Load the context data from YAML file instead of querying

 Let's suppose, you create a `new_app` executing the following command: